themudroad/themudroad.github.io/_posts/2024-1-19-the-garden.markdown

 >The  residue of a thirty-five year search for a place to call home, without ever really finding the right word for it.

-You can get *The Garden* from various online dealers around the by searching for Fred Biggar The Garden.
+You can get *The Garden* from various online dealers around the by searching for "Fred Biggar The Garden"... <a href="https://www.amazon.com/Garden-Fred-M-Biggar/dp/1763681408" target="_blank">Get the Book</a>

 ![Back of The Garden by Fred Biggar ]({{ site.url }}/assets/img/backCoverTheGarden.png)